OpenTitan Big Number Accelerator (OTBN)

 can be found in the

-OTBN is currently in early development.
+OTBN is under active development.
 Please ask questions and report issues through the GitHub issue tracker.

 Build OTBN software